-WASHINGTON — The United States Mint is pleased to announce the appointment of Michael F. Moran to the Citizens Coinage Advisory Committee (CCAC) based on Congressional recommendation.
-He will serve a four–year term that extends to August 2015.
+WASHINGTON — The United States Mint announced the appointment of Dr. Herman J. Viola to the Citizens Coinage Advisory Committee (CCAC).

-The CCAC, established by an Act of Congress in 2003, advises the Secretary of the Treasury on theme or design proposals relating to circulating coinage, bullion coinage, Congressional Gold Medals and other medals produced by the United States Mint.
-The CCAC also makes commemorative coin recommendations to the Secretary and advises on the events, persons or places to be commemorated, as well as on the mintage levels for, commemorative coins.
+The CCAC was established in 2003 by Public Law 108–15 to advise the Secretary of the Treasury on theme and design proposals relating to circulating coinage, bullion coinage, Congressional Gold Medals, and national and other medals produced by the United States Mint.
+The CCAC also makes recommendations to the Treasury Secretary on the events, persons, or places commemorated on, as well as the mintage levels for, commemorative coins.
 The CCAC submits a report annually to Congress and the Secretary describing its activities and providing its recommendations.

 About the United States Mint